 The Consolidated Appropriations Act, 2021 was signed into law by the President on December 27, 2020.
 This more than $2 trillion spending bill combines $900 billion in stimulus relief for the COVID-19 pandemic in the United States with a $1.4 trillion omnibus spending bill for the 2021 federal fiscal year and prevented a government shutdown.

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act was signed into law by the President on March 27, 2020.
 This more than $2 trillion economic relief package was designed to protect the American people from the public health and economic impacts of COVID-19.
-The CARES Act provides direct economic assistance for American workers, families, and small businesses, and preserves jobs for American industries.
+The CARES Act provided direct economic assistance for American workers, families, and small businesses, and preserved jobs for American industries.

-On May 7, 2020, the Secretary of Commerce announced the allocation of $300 million in fisheries assistance funding provided by the CARES Act to states, Tribes, and territories with coastal and marine fishery participants who have been negatively affected by COVID-19.
+On May 7, 2020, the Secretary of Commerce announced the allocation of $300 million in fisheries assistance funding(opens in new tab) provided by the CARES Act to states, Tribes, and territories with coastal and marine fishery participants who had been negatively affected by COVID-19.
 The State of California was allocated $18,350,586.
-As a next step, the National Oceanic and Atmospheric Administration (NOAA) Fisheries will use these allocations to make awards to partners, including the Pacific States Marine Fisheries Commission (PSMFC).
-Based on plans developed by each state, PSMFC will disburse the funds to address direct or indirect fishery-related losses as well as subsistence, cultural, or ceremonial impacts related to COVID-19.
+The National Oceanic and Atmospheric Administration (NOAA) Fisheries used these allocations to make awards to partners, including the Pacific States Marine Fisheries Commission (PSMFC).
+Based on plans developed by each state, PSMFC disbursed the funds to address direct or indirect fishery-related losses as well as subsistence, cultural, or ceremonial impacts related to COVID-19.